QUICK ANSWER

 Is SVA’s photography program better than Parsons’?
 Both are among the strongest photography programs in New York City.
 SVA has a specific reputation for fine art photography and working-professional faculty.
 Parsons has stronger fashion and editorial connections through The New School’s design culture.
 Neither is universally “better” — the right choice depends on your photographic direction.

 What kind of portfolio does Parsons require for photography?
-Parsons requires 8–12 portfolio pieces plus the Parsons Challenge.
+Parsons requires 8–12 portfolio pieces plus Parsons’ two required essays.
 Photography portfolios should demonstrate a coherent visual perspective and the ability to work across different subjects and conditions.

 Does SVA offer photography scholarships to Korean students?
 Yes.
 SVA’s Silas H. Rhodes Scholarship and other merit awards are available to all admitted students, including international students.
 Award amounts vary based on portfolio strength.